-Joseph Mbaiwa holds a Ph.D. in Tourism Sciences from Texas A&M University.
-He is currently holds a position of Associate Professor of Tourism Studies at the University of Botswana's Okavango Research Institute based in Maun, Botswana.
+Professor Joseph E. Mbaiwa holds a PhD (Tourism Studies) from Texas A&M University.
+He is currently an Associate Professor (Tourism Studies) at the Okavango Research Institute, University of Botswana.
 His research interests are on tourism development, rural livelihoods and conservation.